Coca: New markets

-Beginning in the early 21st century, there has been a movement in Bolivia, Peru, and Venezuela to promote and expand legal markets for the crop.
-The presidents of these three countries have personally identified with this movement.
-In particular, Evo Morales of Bolivia (elected in December 2005) was a coca grower's union leader.
-Morales asserts that "la coca no es cocaína"—the coca leaf is not cocaine.
+Coca has figured more prominently in the politics of Bolivia and Peru in the early 21st century.
+President Morales asserted that "la coca no es cocaína"—the coca leaf is not cocaine.
 During his speech to the General Assembly of the United Nations on September 19, 2006, he held a coca leaf in his hand to demonstrate its innocuity.

 Alan García, former president of Peru, has recommended its use in salads and other edible preparations.
 A Peruvian-based company has announced plans to market a modern version of Vin Mariani, which will be available in both natural and de-cocainized varieties.

 In Venezuela, former president Hugo Chávez said in a speech in January 2008 that he chews coca every day, and that his "hook up" is Bolivian president Evo Morales.
 Chávez reportedly said "I chew coca every day in the morning... and look how I am" before showing his biceps to his audience, the Venezuelan National Assembly.

 On the other hand, the Colombian government has recently moved in the opposite direction.
 For years, Bogotá has allowed indigenous coca farmers to sell coca products, promoting the enterprise as one of the few successful commercial opportunities available to recognized tribes like the Nasa, who have grown it for years and regard it as sacred.
 In December 2005, the Paeces – a Tierradentro (Cauca) indigenous community – started to produce a carbonated soft drink called "Coca Sek".
 The production method belongs to the resguardos of Calderas (Inzá) and takes about 150 kg of coca per 3,000 produced bottles.
 The drink was never sold widely in Colombia and efforts to do so ended in May 2007 when it was abruptly banned by the Colombian government.

 Coca Colla is an energy drink which is produced in Bolivia with the use of coca extract as its base.
 It was launched on the Bolivian markets in La Paz, Santa Cruz, and Cochabamba in mid-April 2010.